swerling/sinotify/README.txt

 == DESCRIPTION:

-Version of ruby-inotify tweaked to:
+xxVersion of ruby-inotify tweaked to:

 Inotify is a linux library for sending event notification when something on the file system has changed. (see 'man inotify' for detail).
 This is a wrapper for the linux inotify library